drogoganor/SimpleGui/README.md

 ![Preview](https://github.com/drogoganor/SimpleGui/blob/master/images/Example.png)

+It should be noted that Veldrid already does include bindings for [dear ImGui](https://github.com/ocornut/imgui) which is a reliable UI.
+But if that is not your style and you want to roll your own, forking this project might be for you.
+This project is experimental and probably most useful as an example of how to create your own UI library using Veldrid rather than for any serious use in an applicaton.

+## About

-It currently supports only a limited set of simple controls:
+SimpleGui currently supports only a limited set of simple controls:

 * Control
 * Label